 Apfelstrudel

-“Strudel” is, in fact, a German word, meaning whirlpool – like the swirling shape created by the pastry and filling.
-Apfelstrudel is made with grated cooking apples, flavored with cinnamon, sugar, and raisins, wrapped in a buttery pastry jacket.
+“Strudel” is, in fact, a German word meaning whirlpool – like the swirling shape created by the pastry and filling.
+Apfelstrudel is made with grated cooking apples, flavored with cinnamon, sugar, and raisins, and wrapped in a buttery pastry jacket.
 The pastry is flakey and paper-thin, and the strudel is served in slices sprinkled with icing sugar.

 German beer